 Contemporary Southern Californian cuisine.
 Lunch and dinner.

-For intimate dining worlds away from the theme parks you MUST request to be seated in either the Hyperion or the Buena Vista room, single-table private rooms seating up to five and waited on by the upper echelon of wait staff—a true treat for any diner.
-However, no matter how posh this restaurant is purported to be it’s still in a theme park and thus subject to those who ignore the business casual dress code and believe shorts, Mickey Mouse ears, and tennis shoes are de riguer.
-More polished wait staff assistants would be an immense improvement, too; I had to ask with each and every course for a new set of flatware.
+For intimate dining worlds away from the theme parks, you MUST request to be seated in either the Hyperion or the Buena Vista room, single-table private rooms seating up to five and waited on by the upper echelon of the wait staff—a real treat for any diner.
+However, no matter how posh this restaurant is purported to be, it’s still in a theme park and thus subject to those who ignore the business casual dress code and believe shorts, Mickey Mouse ears, and tennis shoes are de riguer.
 But if you seek the bliss of a quiet respite and the promise of food a few notches above that of the usual run-of-the-mill park restaurants, then Carthay Circle is a perfect choice.

-Cara's Tip: Choose an outdoor terrace seat if you want to catch the action on Buena Vista Street or have a primo view of the Disneyland fireworks show, but realize that the tradeoff is missing the ambience of the inside dining room.
-World of Color Dinner Packages are also available here.
+Cara’s Tip: Choose an outdoor terrace seat if you want to catch the action on Buena Vista Street, but realize that the tradeoff is missing the ambiance of the inside dining room.

 If you are looking for a lighter meal head to the restaurant’s lounge where signature classic cocktails match with small plate appetizers